FardinRastakhiz/CNN-GNN-TEXT/README.md

  - 0_Preparation: Is to prepare token information such as embeddings, frequencies, and sentiment data.
  - 1_FindBestModel: Is for ablation study and find the best settings and features for the model
- - 2_CompareWithClassificationModels: Is to compare the model with other classifcation models The last part will be improved in the next update.
+ - 2_CompareWithClassificationModels: Is to compare the model with other classifcation models

+The last part will be improved in the next update.
+Project is not in the final stage, I'll clean it up after publishing.

 ## Model Architecture